 Examples of issues that arise in almost any marriage are the handling of money and financial attitudes; stepparenting; cultural and religious differences; and dysfunctional family problems.
 If these and other worries can be addressed early in a relationship, their chance for effective management is greatly enhanced.
 This process also enables skills in honest and open communication.

-Because I so believe in the value of pre-marital talking, I will provide a package of two 60-90 minute counseling sessions, at my home office, in addition to the basic wedding ceremony, for a set fee of $450.00.
+Because I so believe in the value of pre-marital talking, I can provide a package of two 60-90 minute counseling sessions, at my home office, in addition to the basic wedding ceremony.
 To arrange appointments, and to get further information, call me or email.
 Also, see Couples Therapy to get an idea of how I work with couples.

 Connecticut laws of course must be observed.
 For both Connecticut residents and non-residents, the marriage license must be obtained at the Town Clerk's office in the town in which the wedding is to be held.
 I am authorized to perform weddings at any venue in the State.
 Both parties must apply for the license (not necessarily at the same time), providing proof of person, age, prior marriages and dissolutions.
 Depending on the locale, at least 24 hours is usually required between the time of applying for and receiving the license, but this can be discussed with your local Town Clerk.
 No blood tests or other waiting periods are required The cost is $30 for the license, and if you want a copy after the ceremony has been recorded, the cost is another $10.
 (A copy is not necessary, as it will always remain on the Town Clerk's files, and these fees are subject to change per legislative order).
 You must present the completed license to me at the time of the ceremony; I will then sign it and deliver it to the local Town Clerk.
 In Stamford, Connecticut, the Town Clerk's office is on the first floor of the Government Center, at 888 Washington Blvd, and the phone number is 203-977-4054.